Economy and employment data

 - workplace based earnings

 - 3 Year Survival Rates of businesses

-Gross Value Added (GVA) (PDF, 446.1 KB) is a key measure of economic wealth generation within a local area and is the measure preferred by the Office for National Statistics to assess the economic health of an area.
+Gross Value Added (GVA) (PDF, 1.0 MB) is a key measure of economic wealth generation within a local area and is the measure preferred by the Office for National Statistics to assess the economic health of an area.

 More detailed information on a range of social and economic indicators is provided in the area profiles.

 Counts of total employees and employees by industrial sector are published annually by the Business Register and Employment Survey (BRES).
 Counts for Kent local authorities are presented in the: